"Dive Away" - Hyperbaric & Diving Medicine Conference

 For more info and registration forms contact:

 Jeff Bozanic - Next Generation Services, Inc.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the Undersea & Hyperbaric Medical Society (UHMS) and Long Beach Memorial Medical Center (LBMMC).
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Undersea & Hyperbaric Medical Society (UHMS) and Long Beach Memorial Medical Center (LBMMC).
 The UHMS is accredited by the ACCME to provide continuing medical education for physicians.
 The Undersea and Hyperbaric Medical Society designates this live activity for a maximum of 24 AMA PRA Category I Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 All faculty members and planners participating in continuing medical education activities sponsored by UHMS and LBMMC are expected to disclose to the participants any relevant financial relationships with commercial interests.
 Full disclosure of faculty and planner relevant financial relationships will be made at the activity.